 - Utility and phone bills

 Debt negotiation typically is not an option for secured loans, like auto loans and mortgages, or public student loan debt.
-However, a debt settlement lawyer can help you identify other programs and debt relief options for these obligations.
+However, a debt settlement lawyer in Jacksonville Florida can help you identify other programs and debt relief options for these obligations.

 Pros and Cons of Debt Settlement

 While debt settlement is a powerful debt relief tool, it does have both advantages and disadvantages.
-Before you decide to negotiate a debt, it’s in your best interest to review and consider these pros and cons with an experienced debt settlement lawyer.
+Before you decide to negotiate a debt, it’s in your best interest to review and consider these pros and cons with an experienced debt settlement lawyer in Jacksonville Florida.